sample-aiml-security-assessment

 Q: What AWS regions are supported?

-A: The framework supports all standard AWS commercial regions where Amazon Bedrock, Amazon SageMaker AI, or Amazon Bedrock AgentCore are available.
+A: The framework is designed for standard AWS commercial regions where Amazon Bedrock, Amazon SageMaker AI, or Amazon Bedrock AgentCore are available.
+Leave TargetRegions empty for the deployment region, set it to all to resolve the union of assessed-service regions, or provide an explicit comma- or space-separated list.
 AWS GovCloud and AWS China regions may require template modifications.

 Q: Does this work if I don’t have any AI/ML resources deployed yet?